Carola is an entrepreneur and freelance writer. She has worked in the business world as administrative support for many years.

-“Am not sure.
-There are different rumors floating around.”
+“I am not sure.
+Different rumors are floating around.”

 You ask around the office, but no one seems to have any details about the accident, information about Robin’s family, or the time of the funeral.

-This scenario plays out in many workplaces.
-Staff are left to cope as best they can without support from managers or other co-workers.
-There are, however, things that management and human resources departments can do to ensure that the physical and mental health needs of employees are met after traumatic events.
-Loss is a part of life, but the unexpected death of a co-worker is still a shock.
+The above scenario plays out in many workplaces.
+Staff are left to cope as best they can without support from managers or other coworkers.
+There are, however, things that management and human resources departments can do to ensure that employees' physical and mental health needs are met after traumatic events.

-During this time, management should show caring and compassion for employees that may be in distress and offer support and guidance if workers need to talk.
+During this time, management and HR should show caring and compassion for employees that may be in distress and offer support and guidance if workers need to talk.
 Grief counseling sessions onsite should be provided if needed and relief staff who can cover for employees at this time.

-- Employees may need a special place they can go for a timeout and someone to go with them if needed A list of professionals who are trained to deal with grief should be available
+Designate a special place where employees can go for a timeout and someone accompany them if needed.
+A list of trained professionals to deal with grief should be available.

-Common feelings and behaviors among work colleagues after the death of a fellow co-worker:
+Common feelings and behaviors among work colleagues after the death of a coworker:

 - Denial, disbelief, shock

-- Bursts of emotion when employees think of the person, feels overwhelmed by everyday tasks
+- Bursts of emotion when employees think of the deceased person

-- Feel helpless because the employees cannot change what has happened
+- Deep sadness and feeling of helplessness because the employees cannot change what has happened

 - An emotional roller coaster with bursts of anxiety along the way